ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ## TIPS Terminology {#terminology}

-This document uses the following components:
+This document uses the following terms:

+Transport Information Publication Service (TIPS):
+: Is a new type of ALTO service, as specified in this document, to enable a uniform transport mechanism for updates of an incrementally changing ALTO network information resource.

 Network information resource:
 : Is a piece of retrievable information about network state, per {{RFC7285}}.